irahrosete/50projects-50days/README.md

 # 50 Projects in 50 Days
-This is a compilation of all the mini-projects I built from the [50projects50days](https://www.50projects50days.com/) course to help improve my understanding in HTML, CSS and Javacript.
+This is a compilation of all the mini-projects built from the [50projects50days](https://www.50projects50days.com/) course to help improve my understanding of HTML, CSS and Javacript.

 ## Contents
 [01 Expanding Cards](https://github.com/irahrosete/50projects-50days/tree/main/01-expanding-cards)<br>